 Warm Up Exercises Golf – It took forever, but it seems spring is finally here.
 That also means that golf season is upon us.
 After a long winter of hibernation and inactivity, taking some aggressive swings with the golf club can be very hard on your back.
-Most injuries occur due to inadequate warm-up and occur during the impact or follow-through phase of the swing.
+Our Chiropractors find most injuries occur due to inadequate warm-up and occur during the impact or follow-through phase of the swing.

 Lay on your back and pull your knee to your chest.
 To get more of a stretch pull your leg across your body (towards your opposite shoulder).
 Hold your stretch for 30 seconds and complete two on each side.